vulkano-rs/vulkano/TROUBLES.md

 - https://github.com/rust-lang/rust/issues/29328

 - Some trait implementations have an associated type that looks like `type T = (Arc<Foo>, Arc<Bar>);`.
 HKTs would allow this parameter to take references to the Arcs instead, and avoid having to clone them.
+This problem could by bypassed by making the code more ugly, but it's not worth it just to avoid cloning some Arcs.

+- Visibility rules mean that you can't write `struct Error; pub mod foo { pub struct Foo; impl From<Error> for Foo { ... } }`.
+Rustc complains that `Error` is private an exported in `Foo`'s signature, even though that's in the author's opinion a totally legitimate usage.